 Do you know how to increase water pressure or change the water pressure in your home?
 It often seems like a daunting chore.
 There are many causes of low water pressure, and many surprisingly simple remedies that you can perform yourself to increase water pressure.

 The top causes of low water pressure in a home are:

-First you need to locate the water system line that provides water to your residence.
-Once you have actually found the line you will certainly be able to find the water meter.
-This is typically installed in the basement, if you have one.
-If you live in an apartment or a home on top of a crawl space in cooler environments, the meter is normally not in the crawl space as it might freeze, it may be under the cooking area sink or in a utility room.
+To begin, you must locate the water system line that supplies water to your residence.
+Once you have located the line, you can then locate the water meter.
+In most cases, the meter is installed in the basement.
+However, if you live in an apartment or a house with a crawl space in colder climates, the meter is typically not located in the crawl space as it may freeze.
+Instead, it may be found under the kitchen sink or in a utility room.

-If you find that after adjusting the pressure valve there is no significant enhancement, your valve might be defective and will need to be changed.
+If you find that adjusting the pressure valve does not result in a significant improvement in water pressure, the valve may be defective and require replacement.

 Serving San Diego and San Diego County for over 25 years with quality work and great service.
 We also service these cities – El Cajon, La Mesa, Lakeside, Poway, Ramona, Santee, Pacific Beach, La Jolla, University City, Tierrasanta, Rancho Penasquitos, Rancho Bernardo, Rancho Santa Fe, Encinitas, Del Mar, Solana Beach, Leucadia, Sorrento Valley, Miramar, Mira Mesa, Scripps Ranch, Vista, Carlsbad, San Marcos, Fairbanks Ranch, 4S Ranch, and Sabre Springs.